Increase in midges

 We’re aiming to have the walls of the trickling filters down by Christmas and in the new year we’ll shift our focus to removing the foundations.

-Insurance settlement secures future for treatment plant
+Insurance settlement secures the future of treatment plant

-9 October 2024
+9 October 2024.

 An activated sludge reactor will replace the fire-damaged trickling filters at the Christchurch Wastewater Treatment Plant to fix long-standing odour issues impacting local residents.